Anthony is a renowned Africa expert and author of many Lonely Planet guidebooks, including the 'Botswana & Namibia' guide.

 Anthony is the author of the 'Botswana & Namibia' Lonely Planet guide.

 The park protects a narrow strip of barren desert coast.
 The conflict of temperatures where the sea meets the desert creates a layer of almost permanent fog, which makes the scenery even more mysterious.
-The fog gives life to more than 100 different species of lichen, which reveal a mosaic of colors and shapes when looked at closely.
+The fog gives life to more than 100 different species of lichen, which reveal a mosaic of colors and shapes when viewed closely.

 Weather & Climate